 With one of the most significant (and largely intact) tropical forests in the world and roughly 6% of the world’s animal and plant species, Papua New Guinea plays a pivotal role in the global effort to combat climate change and biodiversity loss.
 The country’s rich biodiversity and tropical forests are fundamentally important to the long-term well-being of its population, but they are threatened by weak regulation of natural resource use and development.

-The Lukautim Graun Program, implemented by Cardno International Development, A DT Global Company, supports the Papuan people and the Government of Papua New Guinea in conserving Papua New Guinea’s increasingly threatened biodiversity.
+The Lukautim Graun Program supports the people and the Government of Papua New Guinea in conserving Papua New Guinea’s increasingly threatened biodiversity.
 The program includes $3 million from the White House’s Women’s Global Development and Prosperity Initiative specifically focused on women’s economic empowerment in Papua New Guinea.
 The program curbs unsustainable natural resource use and damage to terrestrial and marine ecosystems by strengthening institutions, governance systems, and environmental regulations; engaging the private sector; and empowering traditional landowners, women, and communities to sustainably manage the country’s natural resources.

 The Lukautim Graun Program aims to achieve three goals: